-Mega Prefab slabs bring unique architectural freedom when compared to conventional building methods.
-They allow increased spans to be achieved with thinner concrete sections. by reducing the need for columns the structure becomes more efficient and functional.
+Mega Prefab post tension slabs bring unique architectural freedom when compared to conventional building methods.
+They allow increased spans to be achieved with thinner concrete sections.
+By reducing the need for columns, the structure becomes more efficient and functional.
+In some situations, the height of the building is limited, in which the reduced story height has allowed additional stories to be constructed within the building envelope.

-A Mega Prefab designed slab can contain less concrete (20% to 30%), a minimal quantity of reinforcement and less complicated rebar shaping, leading to a cost-effective sustainable structure.
+A Mega Prefab designed PT slab contain 20 to 30% less concrete and a minimal quantity of steel reinforcement, leading to significant savings in the overall structure costs.

 - Increased clear spans.